Can You Take Acyclovir 400 mg Twice a Day? Full Dosage Guidelines

 Chickenpox: Typical chickenpox adult dosage is 800 mg 4 times a day for 5 days.
 Start taking this medicine as soon as the first sign of chickenpox appears.
 This drug may not be effective if you begin it after 24 hours of the appearance of initial symptoms.

-Acyclovir Dosage for Children (2 to 17 years)
+Acyclovir Dosage for Children (2–17 Years)

 Chickenpox: Chickenpox typical dosage for children with a body weight of 40 kg or less is 20 mg/kg of body weight, four times a day for 5 days, and for children with a body weight of 40 kg or more is 800 mg four times a day for 5 days.
 Child dosage should be started as you notice the first symptom of chickenpox.